DEE-I6/DEE-I6/README.md

 <h5 align="center"

-tf area , mainly with my partner
+mainly with my partner using a TF skin

 <h5 align="center"